-We're in love with the ombré approach Jaime King took with her mermaid hair back in 2012 at the Saint Vintages Love Tour Cancer event in Los Angeles.
+We're in love with the ombré approach Jaime King took with her mermaid hair back in 2012 at the Saint Vintage Love Tour Cancer event in Los Angeles.
 From baby blue fading to deep purple, this daring hair looks so good on her.
 The actress filled Byrdie in on this dye job: "I’ve always wanted to dye my hair a different color but I couldn’t because of contracts, so when I wrapped the first season of Hart of Dixie I just said, ‘Let’s do it.’
 My husband and I went to the drugstore and bought purple and blue dye.
 My husband always colors my hair for me.
 He’s a director, but he’s also a painter, so I go to Tracey Cunningham, she mixes my color, and then Kyle paints it on.
 He painted this on at home one night.”

 Demi's Teal Toned Waves

 Thinking of adding highlights like Demi?
-Marshall says she usually adds in different depths of tone to all fantasy colors, saying added highlights can make an unnatural color look natural and professional.
+Marshall says she usually adds in different depths of tone to all fantasy colors, saying added highlights can make an unnatural color look more natural and professional.

 Extreme Navy Waves